philschatz/puzzlescript/README.md

 ## Play from the command line terminal

-1. Run `npm install -g puzzlescript` to install
-1. Run `puzzlescript` to start playing
+1. Run `npx puzzlescript-cli` to start playing!

 # Screencaps